ListingSpark Reviews

 • Hidden fees

 ListingSpark is significantly more expensive than most MLS listing services we’ve seen.
-Flat fee MLS companies typically charge $189 to $299, and the ListingSpark’s base plan ($1,499) is five times that.
+Flat fee MLS companies typically charge $100–500, and ListingSpark's base plan ($2,995) is much higher.

-👀 FSBO pros: If all you need is to list your home on the MLS, you might be better off with another company.
-You won’t get all the bells and whistles (like professional photography and title and escrow services), but you also won’t pay a premium for them either.
+If you only need to list your home on the MLS, you might be better off with another company.
+You won’t get all the bells and whistles (like professional photography and title and escrow services), but you also won’t pay a premium for them.

-If you need a comprehensive FSBO toolkit, the Spark Plan does offer enough services to justify the cost.
-The fact that title services are included could make the $1,499 worth it.
-Title insurance usually costs 0.62% of your home’s sale price, and escrow services can cost $350–700.
+If you need a comprehensive FSBO toolkit, the Spark Plan may offer enough services to justify the cost.
+The fact that title services and professional photography are included could make the $2,995 worth it.
+Title insurance usually costs 0.5% of your home’s sale price, escrow services can cost $350–700, and pro photos can cost a few hundred dollars as well.

 The Premium plan, however, doesn’t add much value.
 You get help from a licensed agent and pricing assistance.
 But you’re still doing the majority of the work yourself.
-At nearly $3,000, you’re paying only slightly less than working with a full-service agent who charges a 1.5% commission.
+At nearly $4,500, you may be paying only slightly less than working with a full-service agent who charges a 1.5% commission.

 Customer experience